Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [constr_1173] Applicability of AutosarParameterRef referencing a VariableDataPrototype (cid:100) A reference from AutosarParameterRef to VariableDataPrototype is only applicable if the AutosarParameterRef is used in the context of SwAxisGrouped. (cid:99)()

 For example, the use case referenced in [constr_1173] applies if it is required to store a grouped axis in a variable in order to adapt the axis during run-time of the ECU by a dedicated algorithm.
 Note that in all cases where [constr_1173] does not apply [constr_2535] shall be fulfilled.

-This class represents a reference to a parameter within AUTOSAR which can be one of the following use cases:
-localParameter:
-• localParameter which is used as whole (e.g. sharedAxis for curve)
-autosarVariable:
-• a parameter provided via PortPrototype which is used as whole (e.g. parameterAccess)
-• an element inside of a composite local parameter typed by ApplicationDatatype (e.g. sharedAxis for a curve)
-• an element inside of a composite parameter provided via Port and typed by ApplicationDatatype (e.g. sharedAxis for a curve)
-autosarParameterInImplDatatype:
-• an element inside of a composite local parameter typed by ImplementationDatatype
-• an element inside of a composite parameter provided via PortPrototype and typed by ImplementationDatatype

 Table 5.38: AutosarParameterRef